Cheat your diet with success with these 10 tips!

 Smart Sweeteners for Healthier Indulgences

-- Cinnamon, a naturally sweet spice, is great for stabilizing blood sugar levels.
+- Cinnamon is great to balance blood sugar levels.

-- Fruit is filled with antioxidants, fiber, and vitamins.
+- Fruit is filled with nutrients!
 Swap brown sugar for dates.

-- Honey (raw, local) is rich in antioxidants, minerals, vitamins, and enzymes.
+- Honey is rich in antioxidants, minerals, vitamins, and enzymes.

 - Maple syrup contains antioxidants, manganese, zinc, iron, and calcium.

-- Stevia, a naturally sweet herb contains zero sugar and has zero effect on blood sugar.
+- Stevia contains zero sugar and has zero effect on blood sugar.